 As the principal meaning of the crown tattoo is still a high social position in society and desire for power, most often such a tattoo is chosen by confident and purposeful people.
 Powerful men and ambitious women can get this symbol on their body parts.

-But there is a tendency among girls to tattoo the crown for emphasizing their uniqueness and memorializing that every of them is a princess.
-In such a case, the tattoo is small, and is stylized as a cartoon or a simple picture.
+But there is a tendency among girls to tattoo the crown for emphasizing their uniqueness and memorializing that each of them is a princess.
+In such a case, the tattoo is small and is stylized as a cartoon or a simple picture.

 Crown symbol is inherent for many cultures.
 In ancient times the crown was a symbol of the divine beginning.
 In Greek mythology, it was the laurel wreath crown of the god Apollo.

 In ancient cultures crowns were the attribute of people who were thought to be of a divine nature, it was a symbol of gods.